Cray-HPE/docs-csm/operations/CSM_product_management/Set_Up_Passwordless_SSH.md

 ## Overview

-This procedure sets up passwordless SSH from management nodes to other management nodes and from management nodes to managed nodes such as compute nodes running Cray Operating System (COS) software and User Access Nodes (UANs).
+This procedure sets up passwordless SSH from management nodes to other management nodes and from management nodes to managed nodes such as compute nodes running User Services Software (USS) and User Access Nodes (UANs).
 This procedure **does not** configure passwordless SSH from managed nodes to management nodes.